dm7500/dm7500.github.io/_oscp-prep/2020-02-24-HTB-Chatterbox.md

 ### PowerUp

 Now that we're solid on the target, let's enumerate with `PowerUp.ps1`.
-As before, we'll need to add the below command to the bottom of the script so that it auto-execute4s.
+As before, we'll need to add the below command to the bottom of the script so that it auto-executes.

 ```powershell
 Invoke-AllChecks